SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 From 2010 The +richmond practice have provided a detailed school medical for all children from Years 1 to 6.

 The school has an emergency plan in place which operated in the snow in 2009 very effectively, enabling us to close for only one day unlike all other local schools.
-Broomfield uses Clarion Call text message system to communicate with parents in emergencies, plus we email and use our internet site (www.broomfieldhouse.com).
-Please look there if you need emergency information or, if you are a parent, look in the 'what to do' leaflet you were given when your child started with us.
+Broomfield uses its Parent Portal to send a text message to advise parents in the case of an emergency.
+We will also post information on the school website: www.broomfieldhouse.com.
+Please look there if you need emergency information.